Lewis-Allen/PixelFire/readme.md

 ## How to run

+If you do not have Maven installed, use the wrapper commands (either mwnw.cmd for Windows or mvnw for Unix instead of mvn in the following commands)

 1. Clone the repository and navigate into the root directory.
-1. Run `mvn install`
-2. Run `mvn package`
+2. Run `mvn clean install`
-3. Run `java -cp target/PixelFire-1.0-SNAPSHOT.jar com.lewisallen.fire.Main`
+3. Run `mvn exec:java`

+## Acknowledgements

 Based off an excellent [blogpost](http://fabiensanglard.net/doom_fire_psx/) by Fabien Sanglard.